 Considerations for Wearing Face Coverings

-COVID-19 spreads mainly from person to person through respiratory droplets produced when an infected person coughs, sneezes, talks, or raises their voice (e.g., while shouting, chanting, or singing).
-These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
+COVID-19 spreads mainly from person to person through respiratory droplets.
+Respiratory droplets travel into the air when you cough, sneeze, talk, shout, or sing.
+These droplets can then land in the mouths or noses of people who are near you or they may breathe these droplets in.

 To reduce the spread of COVID-19, the Centers for Disease Control and Prevention (CDC) recommends that people wear masks in public settings and when around people who don’t live in your household, especially when other social distancing measures are difficult to maintain.